MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/Microsoft.Graph.Beta.Devices.CorporateManagement.md

 The collection of Windows Defender Application Control Supplemental Policies.

 ### [Get-MgBetaDeviceAppManagementWdacSupplementalPolicyAssignment](Get-MgBetaDeviceAppManagementWdacSupplementalPolicyAssignment.md)
-The associated group assignments for this WindowsDefenderApplicationControl supplemental policy.
+The associated group assignments for the Windows Defender Application Control Supplemental Policy.

 ### [Get-MgBetaDeviceAppManagementWdacSupplementalPolicyAssignmentCount](Get-MgBetaDeviceAppManagementWdacSupplementalPolicyAssignmentCount.md)
 Get the number of the resource